-I do not think there is a more traditional South-African classic dish as Bobotie.
+I do not think there is a more traditional South-African classic dish than Bobotie.
 It is usually served with yellow rice (spicy or not, with raisins or without).
 I choose to serve this dish with simple yellow rice, using Turmeric to color.. it does not affect the taste too much and it goes well with the not overbearing spicy-ness of the Bobotie.

 We were taught since high school (cooking class) to use the group method when making Bobotie...I have no idea why but 99% of the different recipes for Bobotie uses Groups A, B and C. It is also the only recipe I've ever seen with this, instead of just a jump between the "groups" or 1, 2 and 3, or filling, topping, crust etc.